-The maximum methyl methacrylate emission increase attributable to the Project does not exceed the SQER threshold provided in WAC 173-460-150 and is not presented in Table 3 but was included in the modeling analysis to obtain a maximum ambient concentration for comparison with odor thresholds.
-Based on a review of material compositions, Fluid Motion estimates that methyl methacrylate emissions are 0.5 percent of styrene emissions.
+The maximum methyl methacrylate emission increase attributable to the Facility does not exceed the SQER threshold provided in WAC 173-460-150 (see Table 2) and is therefore not presented in Table 6, but MMA emissions were included in the modeling analysis to obtain a maximum ambient concentration for comparison with odor thresholds.
+Based on a review of material compositions, Fluid Motion estimates that methyl methacrylate emissions are 7.5 percent of styrene emissions.